Serverless Computing: Uses, Advantages, and Disadvantages

 Automatic scaling sets serverless computing apart from all of these models.
 In most cases, you'll need to talk with your BaaS, PaaS, or IaaS vendor when you need more space.
 You won't need these conversations in the serverless computing model.

 Serverless computing is also changing as the technology becomes more popular.
-For example, some companies are experimenting with distributed networks with nodes scattered far from central data centres.
+For example, some companies are experimenting with distributed networks with nodes scattered far from central data centers.
 This arrangement reduces latency and offers a better experience for users.
 Other cloud-based models may not move in this direction.

 Serverless computing advantages and disadvantages